 A full day of dusty driving leads to Cunnamulla, the largest outback town in the Paroo Shire.
 With over 1200 residents, Cunnamulla feels like a big city compared to the rest of the itinerary.

 We took a tour with a local, Peieta Mills, who points out that Cunnamulla is a town with many strings to its bow.
-There’s no shortage of activities to keep busy with – between kayaking down the Warrego, sandboarding the Cunnamulla sand dunes or watching the some 215 native birds who call this area home.
+There’s no shortage of activities to keep busy with – between kayaking down the Warrego, sandboarding the Cunnamulla sand dunes or watching some 215 native birds who call this area home.

-We chose to keep busy eating at the Cunnamulla Boutique Motel, an outback gem, serving up meals that do justice to the fresh produce you see grazing in Outback Queensland.
+We chose to keep busy eating at the Cunnamulla Boutique Hotel, an outback gem, serving up meals that do justice to the fresh produce you see grazing in Outback Queensland.
 Make no mistake, the sticky date pudding is delicious and definitely worth saving room to enjoy.

 Overnight: Cunnamulla Boutique Motel

 More than just a restaurant, the Cunnamulla Boutique Hotel has nine rooms to accommodate your stay, each with a fresh feel and finished to an impeccable standard.